Beurre Noisette

 Is Beurre Noisette good for a special occasion?

 It works for a low-key celebration rather than a landmark anniversary dinner.
-The Michelin Plate recognition gives the meal credibility, and the €€ price point means you are not paying fine-dining rates for the occasion.
+The Michelin Plate recognition gives the meal credibility, the €€ price point means you are not paying fine-dining rates for the occasion.
 If you want more ceremony, Paris has starred options that will feel more event-like.

 Does Beurre Noisette handle dietary restrictions?